srsran/srsRAN_Project_docs/docs/source/tutorials/source/matlab/source/index.rst

 ************

-This tutorial explains the main features of `srsRAN-matlab <https://github.com/srsran/srsRAN_matlab>`_, a MATLAB-based project for testing srsRAN Project.
-More specifically, this tutorial will show how to generate a new set of test vectors for the srsRAN Project tests, how to analyze the uplink IQ samples recorded by srsRAN gNB, and how to run end-to-end, link-level simulations for testing PHY components of srsRAN Project.
+This tutorial explains the main features of `srsRAN-matlab <https://github.com/srsran/srsRAN_matlab>`_, a MATLAB-based project for testing
+|project_name|.
+More specifically, this tutorial will show how to generate a new set of test vectors for the srsRAN
+Project tests, how to analyze the uplink IQ samples recorded by srsRAN gNB, and how to run end-to-end, link-level simulations for testing PHY components of |project_name|.
 This will be done across three independent sections.

 srsRAN-matlab offers three main tools: the test vector generators, the uplink analyzers and the link-level simulators.

 Test Vector Generation
 ======================

-Test vectors are mainly used to test, develop and debug the PHY components of the srsRAN Project.
+Test vectors are mainly used to test, develop and debug the PHY components of |project_name|.
 This tutorial will show how to generate the set of vectors used for unit testing inside the srsRAN repository.
 As well as outlining how to generate a new set of random vectors for broadening the extent of the tests.